-The CWC conducts a variety of one-time and ongoing research projects in writing studies, composition studies, and writing across the curriculum.
+The CWCC conducts a variety of one-time and ongoing research projects in writing studies, composition studies, and writing across the curriculum.
 We are in the process of initiating a multi-year, longitudinal study to investigate what students think “writing” is.
 More information is forthcoming on that project.
-In the meantime, feel free to take a look at past CWC research reports.
+In the meantime, feel free to take a look at past CWCC research reports.

 - “Whose Literacy Is It Anyway?
 Examining a First-Year Approach to Gaming Across Curricula.”
 By Jonathan Alexander (UCI) and Elizabeth Losh (UCSD).

 - What does a multi-disciplinary approach to gaming offer students, both in terms of their ability to think critically about games as games, but also in terms of their ability to reflect critically about complex contemporary communication practices and how different disciplines might use awareness of those literacy practices to build and communicate knowledge production?
 This essay profiles a first-year, year-long course sequence focused on a multi-disciplinary approach to computer gaming.
 The sequence, entitled “Computer Games as Art, Culture, and Technology,” was designed and taught at the University of California, Irvine, from 2006-2009.

 - “Pedagogical Memory and the Transferability of Writing Knowledge: An Interview-based Study of UCI Juniors and Seniors.”
 By Susan C. Jarratt, Katherine Mack (UCI), Alexandra Sartor (UCSD), and Shevaun E. Watson (University of South Carolina).